jank-lang/jank/README.md

 jank is a compiled functional programming language with a strong, static type system, scope-based resource management (RAII), a direct focus on generic, compile-time metaprogramming using both a powerful type-based template system, and hygienic, code-as-data macros.

-With a strong focus on immutability and concurrency, it has immutable, persistent data structures and requires mutation to be both explicit and atomic.
+With a focus on safe concurrency, jank has immutable, persistent data structures and requires mutation to be both explicit and atomic.

 ## Appetizer
 ```lisp